nourassili/nourassili/README.md

 **Experience**: Software Engineer at fintech startups such as [Amalthea](https://amaltheafs.com/) and [Mos](https://mos.com/), and President of the [Blockchain Acceleration Foundation ](https://www.blockchainacceleration.org/)

 **Skills**: Python // React // AI & ML
-**I’m looking to collaborate on**: Making new technologies open to everyone
 **Ask me about**: Emerging technologies & markets

 **Telegram**: [@nourassili](https://t.me/nourassili)